shelby-moore/multi-tenant-cluster/bootstrapping/charts/tenant/README.md

 All tenant workloads should create their own CiliumNetworkPolicy if additional ingress/egress rules are required.
 A Kyverno policy prevents workload policies from allowing ingress/egress to/from other namespaces.
 Another Kyverno policy prevents tenant workloads from using `hostNetwork`, as the tenant namespace CiliumNetworkPolicy would not apply to these workloads.

+A valuable addition would be to setup continuous, automated testing to ensure the network policies applied to the cluster do not provide unintended access to or from tenant namespaces.

 ## Resource Quota

 A ResourceQuota is applied to the tenant namespace so that tenant workloads will not get unbounded access to the cluster.
 When a ResourceQuota is applied to a namespace, all pods created within that namespace *must* have resource requests and limits specified.